Table of Contents

-imgcvt - image format conversion for Dectris CBF images and mar images into HDF5, TIFF, raw integer, Bruker sfrm, mrcfile
+imgcvt - image format conversion for Dectris CBF images and mar images into HDF5, TIFF, raw integer, Bruker sfrm, mrcfile, png

 -a (--add) N